Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 If your Access Token doesn’t work, ensure you have selected the correct account.
 Your Access Token only works with the Testnet account you received from Super Protocol.
 Also, check that you don’t accidentally copy your Access Token with line break characters or spaces.

-If you see the error below, it means that you are trying to connect with the wrong Metamask account.
+If you see the error below, it means that you are trying to connect with the wrong MetaMask account.

 <img src={require('./../images/metamask_14.png').default} width="300" height="auto" border="1"/>

 <br/>
 <br/>

-In that case, open Metamask and change the account.
+In that case, open MetaMask and change the account.

 <img src={require('./../images/metamask_15.png').default} width="300" height="auto" border="1"/>